microsoft/Windows-appsample-get-started-js3d/README.md

 To learn more about getting started with the Universal Windows Platform, see the [Getting Started Hub](https://developer.microsoft.com/windows/apps/getstarted)

-To learn how to publish apps to the Windows Store, see [Publishing your Windows Store app](https://developer.microsoft.com/store/publish-apps).
+To learn how to publish apps to the Microsoft Store, see [Publishing your Microsoft Store app](https://developer.microsoft.com/store/publish-apps).